harrisjb/cse6242-d3/docs/readme.txt

    project which are housed on Amazon Web Services (AWS) and require specific knowledge of AWS services including S3, AWS Glue, Athena, EC2, etc.

-3. EXECUTION - How to run a demo on your code
+3. EXECUTION - How to run a demo on the code

    DATA ANALYSIS
    1. The Data Analysis is best run from R Studio which allows you to see